 In this video, you will learn how to create realistic-looking trees.
 Such a mountainous layout like that on the Western Pennsylvania Model Railroad Museum requires a lot of trees.
 Allen Keller speaks with President Ray Mueser, who is involved in the tree-making on the layout.
 The preferred technique is making trees out of sedum, which is a flower with a shoot of white or pink flowers.

 After the first frost, he cuts them off and dries them to build trees.
-The museum also uses a root of a plant from the desert which they turn upside down to make a wonderful tree.
-Regular puff balls are used for far away trees whose branches can’t be seen clearly.
+The museum also uses a root of a plant from the desert, which is turned upside down to make a wonderful tree.
+Regular puff balls are used for faraway trees whose branches can’t be seen clearly.

-The tree is simply dipped into the rubbing alcohol solution, later flipped upside down and dipped again to get all sides of the plant.
+The tree is simply dipped into the rubbing alcohol solution, flipped upside down, and dipped again to get all sides of the plant.
 A piece of styrofoam is used for standing the tree up to work on it further.
-The museum uses Woodland Scenics poly fiber to build up the tree in a green color.
-Ray takes a bit of the polyfiber, spreads it out as thin as he can, and places it over the top of the tree.
-Next he sprays it with hairspray and sprinkles a green ground foam over the top, spraying again with the hair spray to set it down.
+The museum uses Woodland Scenics Poly Fiber to build up the tree in a green color.
+Ray takes a bit of the Poly Fiber, spreads it out as thin as he can, and places it over the top of the tree.
+Next, he sprays it with hairspray and sprinkles a green ground foam over the top, spraying again with the hairspray to set it down.
 For more tips for creating scenery, visit the Model Railroad Academy archives.